Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Langevin samplers and transport maps

 Let $\mathbf{B}$ be a matrix-valued valued function that maps $y\in\R^d$ to symmetric positive definite matrices $\mathbf{B}(y) \in \R^{d\times d}$.
 A reversibly perturbed overdamped Langevin dynamics is given by

-where $\beta>0$, and $(\nabla \cdot \mathbf{B}(y))_i = \sum_{j = 1}^d \frac{\partial \mathbf{B}_{ij}(y)}{\partial y_j}.$ In \cite{rey2016improving}, the authors show that if $\mathbf{B}(y) - \mathbf{I} \succ \mathbf{0}$, then accelerated convergence to the invariant density will be achieved.
-The degree of accelerated convergence depends on the choice of $\mathbf{B}$.
-One can interpret reversible perturbations as preconditioning the drift term so that the dynamics converge more quickly.
-In general, there is no optimal choice of $\mathbf{B}$, i.e., a choice that will maximize the speed of convergence.\footnote{A larger scalar $\beta$ can always be chosen to accelerate convergence in continuous time.
-Once the system is discretized, however, a smaller step size $h$ must then be chosen to account for the larger drift.} One well-studied reversible perturbation is the \emph{Riemannian manifold Langevin dynamics} (RMLD), in which the matrix $\mathbf{G}(y) = \mathbf{B}(y)^{-1}$ is defined in terms of the metric of a Riemannian manifold.
-In particular, when the target distribution is the posterior of a Bayesian inference problem, \cite{girolami2011riemann} chooses the metric $\mathbf{G}(y)$ to be equal to the expected Fisher information matrix plus the Hessian of the log-prior.
-We also refer the reader to \cite{livingstone2014information,xifara2014langevin} for further discussion of RMLD and related MCMC methods.
+where $(\nabla \cdot \mathbf{B}(y))_i = \sum_{j = 1}^d \frac{\partial \mathbf{B}_{ij}(y)}{\partial y_j}.$ In \cite{rey2016improving}, the authors show that if $\mathbf{B}(y) - \mathbf{I} \succ \mathbf{0}$, then accelerated convergence to the invariant density will be achieved.
+The degree of accelerated convergence depends on the choice of $\mathbf{B}$, but, in general, there is not a known optimal choice of $\mathbf{B}$.
+One well-studied reversible perturbation is the \emph{Riemannian manifold Langevin dynamics} (RMLD), in which the matrix $\mathbf{B}(y) = \mathbf{G}(y)^{-1}$ is defined in terms of the metric of a Riemannian manifold.
+In particular, when the target distribution is the posterior of a Bayesian inference problem, \cite{girolami2011riemann} chooses the metric $\mathbf{G}(y)$ to be the expected Fisher information matrix plus the Hessian of the log-prior.
+We refer the reader to \cite{livingstone2014information,xifara2014langevin} for further discussion of RMLD and related MCMC methods and to \cite{trillos2020bayesian} for an exploration of Bayesian inference from an optimization perspective.

-Bayesian inference is also explored from an optimization perspective in \cite{trillos2020bayesian}, where it is shown that OLD and RMLD correspond to gradient flows (on the space of probability distributions) of a functional that is minimized by the posterior distribution.
-Results in \cite{trillos2020bayesian} show that good metrics $\mathbf{B}$ correspond to more convex minimization problems, such that the gradient flow has accelerated convergence.
-However, it is unclear if their results can be used to construct metrics for computational purposes.